 How will getting older impact the health of my cat?

-Aging in cats can result in many changes, similar to humans.
-We can see slowing down, some nutritional changes, and increased likelihood of disease.
-Age is not a disease, but as we age we are more likely to have disease.
+Aging in cats can result in many changes similar to those in humans.
+We can see a slowing down, some nutritional changes, and an increased likelihood of disease.
+Age is not a disease, but as we age, we are more likely to have disease.
 This makes annual exams and screening tests really important so we can catch things early.
-Observation and looking for changes is the best way to help maintain those good years as long as possible.
+Observation and looking for changes are the best ways to help maintain those good years as long as possible.

 Dr. Katherine Vissio